nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In 2018, as support for Columns Explorer was being worked on for Creator and Track Tool, I decided to overhaul the entire track item class hierarchy.
 Since track items would use same column navigation routines, it was decided to split SPL 5.0x track item class into two classes: the old track item class, and a new abstract class providing basic services for Studio, Creator and Track Tool track items.
 Also, in order to support column reordering, SysListView32 class was employed, as it provides a handy routine to retrieve column content for the correct column when columns were rearranged on screen.

+In 2020, SPL track item overlay classes were reworked.
+Because base SPL track item class was meant to serve as a blueprint, it became an abstract base class in 2019.
+What was formerly Studio 5.10 track item class became a specialist class for playlist viewer items, and old Studio 5.0x item class was revived to represent track items found in other parts of Studio such as Insert Tracks dialog.
+At the same time, column navigation services provided by the SPL track item base class was eliminated in favor of using facilities provided by SysListView32 list item class to provide consistency with NVDA itself and to add column navigation commands for Creator's playlist editor and Remote VT client (prior to this, SPL track item base provided customized column navigation commands).

 ### Track items overview

-Each track item in Studio's playlist viewer (and in extension, tracks list in Creator and Track Tool) consists of a row of columns (6 for Studio 5.0x and earlier, 18 for 5.10 and later).
+Each track item in Studio (including playlist viewer), and in extension, tracks found in Creator, Track Tool, and Remote VT client, consists of a row of columns (6 for Studio 5.0x and earlier, 18 for playlist viewer in Studio 5.10 and later, may vary on other track lists).
 As far as NVDA is concerned, it is an overlay class that provides a number of services, including:

-* Routines for navigating and announcing various columns.
+* Routines for navigating and announcing various columns (most were eliminated in favor of using SysListView32 list item routines directly in 2020).
 * Announcing columns in specific order (see the next chapter on importance of column navigation).
 * For Studio, obtaining track comments if defined (see track comments section below).
 * For studio 5.10 and later, a routine to handle when check marks are checked (when you check a track by pressing SPACE, NVDA will announce the newly checked state and will update the braille display accordingly).